1991 University of Iowa shooting: Perpetrator

+In the months prior to the shooting, Lu was still living in Iowa City and had written five letters explaining the reasons for his planned mass shooting.
+According to university officials, four of the five letters were written in English, and one was written in Chinese.
+All five letters were intended to be mailed to news organizations and have never been released to the public.
+However, Edwin Chen's book Deadly Scholarship includes a statement by Lu intended to be read after his attack and suicide, which Laura Hamlett characterized as a manifesto; and, in translation, a letter by Lu to his sister.

 Media adaptations

 Writer Jo Ann Beard wrote an acclaimed personal essay based in part on the killings.
-Her essay, entitled "The Fourth State of Matter", was originally published in The New Yorker.
+Her essay, entitled "The Fourth State of Matter", was originally published in The New Yorker in June 1996.
 It appeared in the 1997 edition of Best American Essays.
 The essay was later included in her collection of personal essays, The Boys of My Youth.
 Beard worked as an editor for a physics journal at the university and was a colleague of the victims.
 She had been close friends with Goertz.

 Loosely based on Gang Lu's story, Chinese director Chen Shi-zheng made a feature film, Dark Matter, starring Liu Ye and Meryl Streep.
 However, the story in Dark Matter has substantial differences in plot and character motivation.
 The film won the Alfred P. Sloan Prize at the Sundance Film Festival in 2007.